 It was an unexpected surprise for Mom and changed their lives.

 I was blessed with two wonderful sons that are five years apart.
-Our oldest, Paul, was an imaginative child, happy playing with his toys wherever you put him down.
+Our oldest, Paul, an imaginative child, was happy playing with his toys wherever you put him down.
 A delightful toddler, he made towers with blocks, knocked them down and did it all over again.
-He loved it when I played with him but he was fine all alone, making up his own language.
+He loved it when I played with him but he was fine all alone, making up his own world.
 It was a treat having this sweet bright child that seldom threw a tantrum.
-I was busy working, going to college plus keeping up a home.
+At the time, I was busy working; going to college plus keeping up a home.

-Our second son came after two difficult years of trying to conceive.
+Our second son came after difficult years of trying to conceive.
 It was a complicated birth but what a beautiful baby.
-Chris was allergic to my breast milk so his bilirubin was very high.
+Chris was allergic to my breast milk with a high bilirubin.
 I remember crying as I stood outside the nursery watching his Dad feed him soy bean formula.
-I had a fever and since the lab work wasn't back and they couldn't determine the cause, I was isolated from my little guy.
+I had a fever and since the lab work wasn't back they couldn't determine the cause, I was isolated from my little guy.

 Once we took our little redhead home, he was a delightful baby but more active than number one.
 The world was one big adventure and he was out to discover and conquer all.
-He once swallowed a metal ball from a game and just laughed.
+Between getting lost in the mall by wandering off to falling down a plywood set of basement steps, he managed to survive with bumps and bruises.
+He swallowed a metal ball from a game and just laughed.
 After all, those were the days of Pac-Man and he bragged, “Mommy, I needed a power pellet.”
 That was one of many Emergency Room visits.